 Engagement is an important element of repeat business, and an experienced mystery shopper should be able to to give you an accurate assessment of the kind of engagement your casino inspires.

 The value of good service

 Excellent service that leaves your customers feeling engaged will not only lead to repeat visits, it could also help you bolster your bottom line.
-In the 2010 Customer Experience Impact report produced by Right Now Technologies, 85 percent of the consumers surveyed said they would be willing to pay up to 25 percent more for a service to ensure a superior customer experience.
-Additionally, 66 percent of respondents cited customer service as the most important factor in their decision to spend more money than they may have anticipated with a particular purchase.
+In the 2010 Customer Experience Impact report produced by Right Now Technologies, 85% of the consumers surveyed said they would be willing to pay up to 25% more for a service to ensure a superior customer experience.
+Additionally, 66% of respondents cited customer service as the most important factor in their decision to spend more money than they may have anticipated with a particular purchase.

-Perhaps more telling were the responses to those companies that provided poor customer service, with 82 percent of respondents claiming to have stopped using a particular good or service because of a poor customer experience.
-Furthermore, 95 percent of respondents admitted to taking some form of action as a result of their negative experience.
-Eighty-five percent of this group purposefully warned others about the troubles they faced.
+Perhaps more telling were the responses to those companies that provided poor customer service, with 82% of respondents claiming to have stopped using a particular good or service because of a poor customer experience.
+Furthermore, 95% of respondents admitted to taking some form of action as a result of their negative experience and 85% of this group purposefully warned others about the troubles they faced.